-If you have suffered a traumatic brain injury (TBI), you may be experiencing difficulties performing your everyday activities and responsibilities.
+If you have suffered a traumatic brain injury (TBI), you may be experiencing difficulties performing everyday activities and meeting your responsibilities at work and at home.
 Even the most routine tasks can become a constant daily struggle.
-Traumatic brain injuries are often life threatening, and can have a devastating effect on the injured individual's ability to earn a living and interact with family members and loved ones.
-At Dolan Connly, P.C., we recognize the physical, emotional and financial struggles you and your family are currently facing.
-Our first priority is to ensure you receive the care and compensation you need to aid in your recovery.
-Contact us to schedule a free one-on-one consultation to discuss your case.
+Traumatic brain injuries are often life-altering and can have a devastating effect on an individual and his or her family.
+Our first priority is to ensure you are receiving the care you need to recover so we can focus on securing fair compensation for your damages.